Accreditation

 Choose Learning Format

-Participants still have opportunity to interact with instructors, each other, and materials, but not necessarily in real time.
-Program would need to have some interactive opportunity for learners such as a monitored, facilitated discussion board that closes after limited time.
-(Note: for Mainpro+ credits the discussion board needs to be summarized at the end).
+Learners still have opportunity to interact with instructors, each other, and materials, but not necessarily in real time.
+Program must provide asynchronous interactive opportunity for learners, such as a monitored, facilitated discussion board that closes after limited time.

-- Correct and incorrect answers, plus explanations of why they are correct/incorrect
+- Correct and incorrect answers, plus explanations of why they are correct/incorrect, and

 - Suggested further resources for more information